xcore/sw_avb/app_daisy_chain/doc_quickstart/quickstart.rst

        :align: center

 #.
 XMOS AVB-DC endpoints will enumerate in this list as *AVB 4in/4out*.
 Select the checkbox to the left of the entries to connect
    the devices.
-Pressing the *Identify* button will identify the particular device by flashing LED1 and LED2 on the audio sliceCARD.
+Pressing the *Identify* button will identify the particular device by lighting LED1 and LED2 on the audio sliceCARD.

     .. image:: images/network_device_browser.png
        :align: center